Bigelow Aerospace

-Bigelow Aerospace is an American aeronautics and outer space technology company which manufactures and develops expandable space station modules.
-Bigelow Aerospace was founded by Robert Bigelow in 1998, and is based in North Las Vegas, Nevada.
-It is funded in large part by the profit Bigelow gained through his ownership of the hotel chain, Budget Suites of America.
+Bigelow Aerospace was an American space design and manufacturing company which ceased operations in 2020.
+It was an aeronautics and outer space technology company which manufactured and developed expandable space station modules.
+Bigelow Aerospace was founded by Robert Bigelow in 1998, and was based in North Las Vegas, Nevada.
+It was funded in large part by the profit Bigelow gained through his ownership of the hotel chain Budget Suites of America.

+The company built two unmanned free-flying prototypes that flew in 2006 and 2007 and a module attached to the International Space Station.
+Bigelow Aerospace announced in 2010 that they intended to create a modular set of space habitats for creating or expanding space stations.
 By 2013, Bigelow had invested US$250 million in the company.
 Bigelow stated on a number of occasions that he was prepared to fund Bigelow Aerospace with about US$500 million through 2015 in order to achieve launch of full-scale hardware.

-Bigelow Aerospace announced in 2010 that they intended to create a modular set of space habitats for creating or expanding space stations.
-The company built two unmanned free-flying prototypes that flew in 2006 and 2007 and a module attached to the International Space Station.

-In March 2020, the company laid off all 88 of its employees due to the COVID-19 pandemic, and planned to rehire staff when conditions permitted.
+In March 2020, the company laid off all 88 of its employees due to the COVID-19 pandemic.
+As of January 2024 the company remains dormant and is currently considered defunct.